If there is overt evidence of squamous differentiation, such as keratinization, keratin pearls, and/or intracellular bridges:

 Neuroendocrine Lesions:

 COMMENT: The lung biopsy shows a carcinoid tumor.
-No mitotic figures or necrosis are identified in this limited biopsy, compatible with a traditional carcinoid tumor.
+No mitotic figures or necrosis are identified in this limited biopsy, compatible with the diagnosis of “typical” carcinoid tumor.
 However, given the limited sampling, final classification is deferred.
 The proliferation index by staining for Ki67 is ***%.

 – Small cell carcinoma